mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 nothing # hide
 ```

-For instance, if we want to show the active power injections at each bus and the current flow angles at each to-bus end of the branch, we can employ the following code:
+For instance, if we want to show the active power injections and the to-bus current angles, we can employ the following code:
 ```@repl ComputationPowersCurrentsLosses
 print(system.bus.label, analysis.power.injection.active)
 print(system.branch.label, analysis.current.to.angle)